puppetlabs-toy-chest/puppet-quest-guide/quests/q4_resources.md

 ## Tasks

-1. Your Earth name is no good while you're here in [name of fantasy world].
+1. Your Earth doesn't yet have any power in Elvium.
 What is your [name of fantasy world] name?
 Do you exist in [name of fantasy world]?
 Type the following command to check:

         puppet resource user yourname